 2- Retrieving the data within your .Net application.

 Retrieving the output in JSON format is simple.
 No matter if you use stored procedures or generate SQL statements.

-First open a SqlConnection.
+First, open a SqlConnection.
 Continue by creating a new SqlCommand and providing your data source details.
 After this, use the ExecuteReader method or asynchronous variant of the SqlCommand to return a SqlDataReader.
-Simply iterate over results and collect the output using a StringBuilder.
-The example below contains all the required code.
+Iterate over results and collect the output using a StringBuilder.
+The example below contains all the necessary code.

-3 – Instantiating objects based on you JSON output.
+3 – Instantiating objects based on your JSON output.

 Creating new objects based on your type and JSON data isn’t a lot of work.
 I’m using Json.NET to assist me.
 For a reusable solution, you can create a helper function supporting generics.

-In my sample I’m using class called DataResponse.
-This is a wrapper class containing metadata and can be remove if desired.
+In my sample, I’m using a class called DataResponse.
+This is a wrapper class containing metadata and can be removed if desired.